Hypercubers/hypercubing.xyz/docs/software/magiccube4d.md

 ## Download/installation

 Magic Cube 4D requires [java](https://www.java.com/en/) to be installed.
-Then go to <https://superliminal.com/cube/>, and click on the `Click here to download MagicCube4D` button.
+Then go to the [Superliminal website](https://superliminal.com/cube/), and click on the `Click here to download MagicCube4D` button.
 Save the executable `mc4d-4-3-343.jar` file somewhere you will remember, as this file is how you open the program.

 ## Alternative versions

-Magic Cube 4D has 2 notable variants made by the community that offer different puzzles or options:

 ### Raynefork

-Raynefork is Raymond Zhao's version of MC4D, which has the updated defualt colour scheme (standard 3^3^ colours plus pink/purple), and some more options in the settings menu.
+Raynefork is Raymond Zhao's version of MC4D, which has the updated default colour scheme (standard 3^3^ colours plus pink/purple), and some more options in the settings menu.
 It can be found from its GitHub [here](https://github.com/rzhao271/magiccube4d/releases/tag/v4.3.343-raynefork.2.1).

 ### Don's version